Tilana/User-Manual/BestPractices.md

 #### When to start accepting/rejecting suggestions?

-- wait until around 10 suggestions appeared before accepting or rejecting them
+- wait until around 10 suggestions appear before accepting or rejecting them.
+Stop the running algorithm, press *Retrain* to train the neural network and *Toggle predict* to get suggestions based on the provided sentences.